Do you need help writing an effective grant proposal? If so, then you are in luck.

 1. Cover Letter

-If you want to have your grant proposal heard, the person reading it must be wowed from the start.
-A great way of doing this is by introducing yourself creatively and memorably.
-To do so, imagine if an organization was hiring someone for their position – would they hire them based on how interesting or not their cover letter sounded?
+If you want your grant proposal heard, the reader must be wowed from the start.
+A great way to do this is to introduce yourself creatively and memorably.
+To do so, imagine if an organization were hiring someone for their position – would they hire them based on how interesting or not their grant proposal cover letter sounded?

 Yes, they could.
 Therefore, take the time to compose your cover letter to make a good first impression.
-It also opens up chances for the program officer to read through the entire grant proposal.
+It also allows the program officer to review the entire grant proposal.

 Ingredients of a Cover Letter